Why Body Doubling Works for Focus and Productivity

 This is the quiet power of presence.
 No complex systems.
 No extra pressure.
 Just the right environment to work effectively.

-Why Body Doubling Matters for Inclusive Workplaces
+Why Shared Presence Matters for Inclusive Workplaces

 Inclusion goes beyond representation.
 It requires systems that recognize different working styles and support them in real, practical ways.

-Body doubling helps organizations support neurodivergent employees without singling them out.
+This technique helps organizations support neurodivergent employees without singling them out.
 It builds empathy across teams, reduces friction, and creates space for people to do their best work.

 At INVA, body doubling is one component of a broader approach to neuro-inclusive operational support, helping teams work better together while honoring how different brains function.